After a while, having a baby with food allergies becomes your new norm. You find your staple foods and get used to your new (temporary) diet.

 A lot of food allergy parents feel comfortable cooking their food and not eating out because, let’s face it, it’s less stressful.
 When a well-meaning loved one asks to bring a meal, don’t be afraid to ask for help in other ways.

-While you’re a mother, you’re also so much more.
+While you’re a parent, you’re also so much more.
 It’s important to remember that and give yourself pockets of time to recharge and enjoy yourself.
 And it’s okay to ask for a little help that’s actually helpful — not more stressful.
 Your family and friends want to help.
 Remember that and tell them better ways to show their love for you during this time.

 Loved Ones Can Cook Something Special And Show You Every Ingredient Label